Rabobank: Merger and overseas expansion

-Overseas expansion

 In 1980, Rabobank expanded its international activities as part of its mission to finance global agriculture.
 In 1990, it established a joint-venture bank in Indonesia by partnering with a local bank, Bank Duta, to form RabobankDuta.
 Bank Duta subsequently collapsed in the 1998 Asian financial crisis, and Rabobank bought Duta's share to operate solely as PT Bank Rabobank International Indonesia.
 In 1994, it purchased Primary Industry Bank of Australia (PIBA), which had operations in Australia and New Zealand, and renamed it Rabobank Australia Limited in 2003.
 In 1997, it purchased New Zealand–based Wrightson Farmers Finance Limited and renamed it Rabobank New Zealand in 1999.
 Rabobank became a significant lender to the rural sector in New Zealand with this purchase and used this as a base to expand its lending business further.

-Rabobank purchased Australian company Lend Lease Agro Business in 2003.
-In 2008, it expanded its operations in Indonesia by buying two retail banks, Bank Haga and Bank Hagakita.
-The bank has offices in 38 countries.
-Utrecht-America Holdings, Inc. and Rabobank N.A. operate as subsidiaries of the Rabobank Group in the United States.
-In 2019, it was announced that Rabobank sold its American retail business to Mechanics Bank, with all Rabobank branches taking the Mechanics name.
-Rabobank will continue to do business in North America related to Food and Agriculture based-lending under its subsidiary Rabo AgriFinance.

-Direct banking
+In Europe, Rabobank in 1992 purchased Allgemeine Deutsche Credit-Anstalt, a German bank.

+21st century

-In 2002, it launched a new internet only savings bank called Rabobank.be.
+In 2002, Rabobank launched a new internet only savings bank called Rabobank.be.
 A second online savings banks was launched in 2005 in Ireland under the name of RaboDirect, and then as RaboPlus in New Zealand and two years later in Australia.
 After a small hiatus new online banks were opened in Poland (2011) and Germany (2012).
 The advertising campaigns used to promote the savings business in Ireland and New Zealand raised the profile of Rabobank generally in those countries resulting in an increase in not only its savings business but also in its lending businesses.
 In 2010, Rabobank decided to use the same brand name in Australia and New Zealand for the savings bank and replaced RaboPlus with RaboDirect in these countries.
 In 2014, Rabobank worked with Vasco, now OneSpan, to create a new online authentication system using QR codes.

-Acquisitions
+Rabobank purchased Australian company Lend Lease Agro Business in 2003.
+In 2008, it expanded its operations in Indonesia by buying two retail banks, Bank Haga and Bank Hagakita.

-Rabobank completed the acquisition of Mid-State Bank & Trust on May 1, 2007, which allows Rabo to expand its services to the Central Coast region of California, United States.
+In the United States, Rabobank completed the acquisition of Mid-State Bank & Trust on May 1, 2007, which allows Rabo to expand its services to the Central Coast region of California, United States.
 In 2010, it also acquired Pacific State Bank, expanding into the Central Valley of California.
-Rabobank's branches in the United States were sold to Mechanics Bank in 2019.
+Utrecht-America Holdings, Inc. and Rabobank N.A. operate as subsidiaries of the Rabobank Group in the United States.
+In 2019, it was announced that Rabobank sold its American retail business to Mechanics Bank, with all Rabobank branches taking the Mechanics name.
+Rabobank will continue to do business in North America related to Food and Agriculture based-lending under its subsidiary Rabo AgriFinance.